MahejabeenNidhi/RNASeqanalysis/README.md

 ## RNASeqanalysis

-Create visualization to identify the genes that have been upregulated or downregulated.
-Gene Set Enrichment Analysis
+Create visualization to identify the genes that have been upregulated or downregulated and Gene Set Enrichment Analysis

 ## Dependency